 This type of trust prevents the beneficiary from controlling their inherited assets, but also provides a means for patents to ensure their disabled loved one receives financial support even after their deaths.
 The trust can own assets that are used but not “owned” by the beneficiary, and so do not count against needs-based government aid.
 The trustee could not want to give cash directly to the child, as such payments are counted as income against SSI/Medi-Cal, but they can pay for expenses such as utilities, transportation, education, recreation, etc. The trust may pay for food and rent (or own a home in which the beneficiary resides), although paying for such “basic needs” will trigger a reduction in SSI benefits.
 Assets owned by the trust can include money, property, stocks and bonds, child support, and monetary legal settlements, and other family members and friends can also contribute money and assets to the trust.

 For more information on Special Needs Trust funds in California, see Building Your Assets and Wealth: The Details by Disability Benefits 101.
 Families who think they need such an estate planning arrangement should consult an attorney with experience preparing Special Needs Trusts.
-Also, families who want to hire an experienced Professional Fiduciary to administer a Special Needs Trust can go to the Professional Fiduciary Association of California website (click on the Find a Fiduciary link, and look for someone who specializes in Special Needs Trusts).
+Also, families who want to hire an experienced Professional Fiduciary to administer a Special Needs Trust can go to the Professional Fiduciary Association of California website (click on the Fiduciary Search link, and look for someone who specializes in Special Needs Trusts).

 What are ABLE Accounts?

 ABLE accounts are tax-advantaged savings accounts for persons with disabilities.
 If you have a disability that began before you turned 26, you can open an ABLE account.
 Advantages are:

 - Savings and tax advantages – Money saved in ABLE accounts is not taxed as long as money taken out of the account is used for “qualified disability expenses”.
 Also, friends and family can contribute to your ABLE account.